imarc/handbook/deployment.markdown

 <section class="intro">
 	<p markdown="1">
-		This document describes iMarc’s preferred method for deploying websites using an automated, repeatable system called  `patton`.
+		This document describes Imarc’s preferred method for deploying websites using an automated, repeatable system called  `patton`.
-		[iMarc](http://www.imarc.net) is a full service web development and design firm with offices near Boston and Silicon Valley.
+		[Imarc](http://www.imarc.net) is a full service web development and design firm with offices near Boston and Silicon Valley.
 	</p>
 </section>